freenet-mobile/app/README.md

 The app is pre-configured to keep battery and network data usage to a minimum.
 You can configure the app to avoid data-plan use as well.

+### What about wearing out the phone's storage?

+The app is pre-configured to store data on memory only.
+This way it avoid doing writes and wearing out the flash memory.

 ### Can I use the app on my everyday phone?

 Yes, you can.
 Configure it to "preserve data", so it only connects on Wifi and "preserve battery" to run only when charging.